Oil drops on surprise U.S. crude build but tariff deadline eyed

 “People’s cars were parked, and you saw a big drop in (fuel) demand.
 The market is reacting to headline number, but we don’t see this as a trend, we see it as a one-off,” Flynn said.

-The Organisation of the Petroleum Exporting Countries released a more bullish outlook for 2020, forecasting demand for its crude to average 29.58 million bpd next year, less than the group’s November output.
+The Organization of the Petroleum Exporting Countries released a more bullish outlook for 2020, forecasting demand for its crude to average 29.58 million bpd next year, less than the group’s November output.

 OPEC’s expectation of a small deficit suggests a tighter market than previously thought.
 It had initially projected a 2020 supply glut, but U.S. shale output has grown more slowly than expected.